 How Do Virtual Assistants Get Paid?

-This will depend very much on the type of virtual assistant services that you provide, as well as the structure of your virtual assistant business, and whether you are looking for full time or part time jobs from home.
+This will depend very much on the type of virtual assistant services you provide, the structure of your virtual assistant business, and whether you are looking for full time or part time jobs from home.

 Generally, most virtual assistants get paid by the hour, per task, or on a project basis.